 Here are some easy glitter arts and crafts ideas to use in the classroom or just a fun craft for kids at home.
 Rainbow crafts are fun during St. Patrick’s Day or any time of year and these are perfect for all ages from Kindergarten up to school age children.

-If you’re looking for some easy rainbow glitter arts and crafts this is a fun one that most children can make.
-If it is St. Patrick’s Day this ribbon craft is fun to make and then take outside and let the breeze do the rest while the kids are running and letting the rainbow wand flow in the wind.
-If you have a Kindergarten class this is fun, a little messy for sure with the glitter, but nothing a vacuum can’t clean up. 😉
+If you’re looking for some easy rainbow glitter arts and crafts this is a fun one.
+Most children of all ages can make them.
+If it is St. Patrick’s Day this ribbon craft is fun to make.
+Then take outside and let the breeze do the rest while the kids are running and letting the rainbow wand flow in the wind.
+If you have a Kindergarten class this is fun.
+A little messy for sure with the glitter, but nothing a vacuum can’t clean up. 😉

-If you use the hot glue gun the rest of the craft is simple enough for grade school kids or even Preschoolers if you have a parent helper willing to do this with them in a craft station.
+If you use the hot glue gun the rest of the craft is simple enough for grade school kids or even Preschoolers if you have a parent helper.
+Cheap for a large group, just have an adult willing to do this with them in a craft station and let them take it all home.

 I know when I was a teacher I was always looking for cheap crafts for kids for each holiday that came up and would have definitely made this if I was still in the classroom.